jeremyikwuje/monierate-website/src/blog/top-bitcoin-exchanges-in-nigeria-with-lightning-network-support.md

 ![Binance Website](https://monierate.com/uploads/screenshot-pikwy.com-2023.08.03-23_28_32.png)

 Binance, a major global crypto exchange, provides a mobile app for Nigerians to buy Bitcoin.
-They announced Bitcoin support on the Lightning Network on July 16, 2023, enhancing transaction speed and cost-efficiency.
+They announced Bitcoin support on the Lightning Network on July 16, 2023, enhancing transaction speed and cost efficiency.
 To use [Binance](https://monierate.com/converter/binance?Amount=1&From=USDT&To=NGN), download the app or visit their [website](https://accounts.binance.com/register?ref=WUYSW22E) and complete the account verification process.

-### How to buy bitcoin Bitcoin on Binance via P2P
-To buy Bitcoin on Binance via P2P Express:

-1. Open Binance app/website
-2. Click Trade > P2P
-3. Choose P2PExpress
-4. Enter Bitcoin amount in Naira/BTC
-5. Transfer money to merchant's bank account
-6. Tap "I've completed the Transfer"
-7. Payment confirmed, BTC in Binance Funding wallet.

-Great!
-Next step is to Transfer bitcoins from _Funding_ to _Spot_ wallet for Lightning Network use on Binance.

-### How to transfer Bitcoin from Funding to Spot on Binance

-1. Open Binance App
-2. Go to Wallets
-3. Select Funding
-4. Click Transfer
-5. Confirm From Funding to Spot (BTC default)
-6. Enter transfer amount (Max option available)
-7. Confirm Transfer

-The Bitcoins get transferred to Binance _Spot_ wallet for payments on Lightning/Mainnet.

 ### How to Send/Pay with Bitcoin via Lightning Network on Binance